choria-io/website/blog/content/post/2022/03/16/stream_replicator_050.md

 ---

 In the past we've had a project called Stream Replicator that was used to copy data between independent NATS Streaming Server instances.
-I've needed an updated version of this, see the full text for links to a brand new groun-up rewrite of this tool.
+I've needed an updated version of this, see the full text for links to a brand new ground-up rewrite of this tool that support JetStream.

 At a basic level the system simply takes all data in one Stream found in a cluster and copies it all to another stream in, potentially, another cluster.
 We maintain order and, it's a long-running process so the 2 streams are kept up to date.